mongiardino/asst_prof_salaries/README.md

 Expected salary represents the value predicted by the linear regression.

+The major caveat of this analysis is that the composition of assistant professors across universities can vary depending on the presence/absence/strength of different departments.
+For example, places with strong departments of engineering, business, economy, or other discipline with a high market value, would be biased upwards, while institutions without some/all of those departments would be biased downwards.
+Such large differences in composition could mean that the average salary is a poor predictor of the salary that would be offered to any incoming faculty.

 ## Table
 A csv file with the data can be downloaded from this repository.